 Support of parents in the learning journey of children is central to securing good progress.
 Parent Planners are sent to families termly to help them access the learning experiences of their children.
 Termly assemblies also provide opportunities for families to engage with learning and find out what children are doing.
-Parent Evenings' provide opportunities to review progress and share achievement and attainment related to Age Related Expectations.
+Parent Evenings' provide opportunities to review progress and share levels of achievement and attainment.